Nemi100/tekena-codeinst-project/README.md

 -  Capability for the ability for each user to have a dedicated account where they can see all that they have signed up for and also history of any concerts tickets previously purchased
 - A dedicated place that fans can share their experiences meeting the band
 - sign up form validation
 - Contact Us submit button
+- A responsive gallery

 ## Acknowledgements